Igalia/rfcs/rfcs/wpt-for-aams.md

 Does it make sense to piggy-back off the other `Protocol` implementations in this way?

-### Using the `testharness` test type rather than some new thing
+#### Using the `testharness` test type rather than some new thing

-We definitely want to be able to _use_ `testdriver.js` and `testharness{,report}.js` in our tests, since we want to be able to use WebDriver's automation functionality to interact with the page, and we don't want to invent a new form of testing fron scratch.
+We definitely want to be able to _use_ `testdriver.js` and `testharness{,report}.js` in our tests, since we want to be able to use WebDriver's automation functionality to interact with the page, and we don't want to invent a new form of testing from scratch.

 However, we're wondering whether it might make sense to define a new test type for these tests which are interacting with the browser locally via the platform accessibility APIs,